Mangopay/api-docs/entities/v2.01/704_the-legal-user-object_top.md

 A `Legal User` represents a business or an organization whereas a natural user is a person.
-This natural user is able to:
+This legal user is able to:

 * process payments
 * transfer e-money between wallets